atulkrishnathakur/awstutorial/README.md

 - Go to file > Site Manager
 - A new Screen will be open
 - Click on New Site button
+- Enter Site name at top left corner or click rename button to rename site name and click on oK button
 - In General tab
   - Protocol: SFTP
   - Host: Host name or public IP address